 Here I go when I don’t know whyDancing Barefoot – Patti Smith

 I spin so ceaselessly

 ‘Til I lose my sense of gravity

-Bruce Springsteen’s had two distinct phases in his career.
+New Jersey rocker Bruce Springsteen has had two distinct phases in his career.
 He wrote free-spirited street poetry on his first three records, then simplified his words as he streamlined his sound from 1978’s Darkness on the Edge of Town.
 One interesting feature in Springsteen’s lyric-writing is his use of the unreliable narrator – the shady dealer in ‘Meeting Across The River’ and the family deserter in ‘Hungry Heart’ are two notable examples.

 Got a wife and kids in Baltimore, JackHungry Heart – Bruce Springsteen